floooh/floooh.github.io/_posts/2025-03-03-sokol-gfx-compute-update.md

 layout(binding=1) buffer cs_ssbo_out { particle prt_out[]; };
 ```

-If your compute shader only reads (but doesn't write) storage buffer content
+If your compute shader only reads (but doesn't write) storage buffer content,
 its binding declaration should be marked as `readonly`.
 This information will
 be extracted by sokol-shdc and used by sokol-gfx for hazard-tracking
 needed in some 3D-APIs.